 There are two ways to write for the IBLJ.
 The first and predominant way is to complete the write-on competition, which occurs every fall semester around late September or early October.
 The write-on is limited to University of Illinois College of Law students.
 People may also publish their work with the IBLJ as an outside writer through independent note submissions or article submissions, subject to the discretion of the Editorial Board.

 All law students at the University of Illinois College of Law are allowed to participate in the write-on competition and are encouraged to do so.
 Typically, the editorial board will advertise the competition in early September.
 Students who wish to write-on must attend the informational meeting in mid-September.
 After, those students who sign up will receive the write-on prompt by email and participants will research and write on the topic over a short time period.
 After completing the write-on competition and following the form guidelines of the prompt, authors will be graded anonymously based on content, style, grammar, spelling, punctuation and citations.
 The IBLJ will accept between 4 and 10 writers, and may adjust that figure based on new or unforeseen developments.
-Writers are obligated to complete at least one 2,000 word article each semester, i.e. fall and spring.
+Writers are obligated to complete at least one 2,000 word Note by the end of the Spring semester.

 Independent Note Submissions